Intestinal Transplant Research and Clinical Studies

 We are finding better ways to prevent rejection of the new intestine while keeping a child’s immune system strong enough to fight infection.
 Thanks to past research, we now know that a child’s body needs a certain amount of reaction against a new organ to adjust to it.

-Dr. Reyes also leads efforts to improve antirejection drug mixtures for children after surgery.
-Steroids are used less because of research by Reyes and others.
+We are leading efforts to improve antirejection drug mixtures for children after surgery.
+Steroids are used less because of research.